aaw/resque-heroku-scaling-canary/README.md

 In particular, this gem is meant to work well with jobs using [resque-multi-step](https://github.com/pezra/resque-multi-step), which enqueues finalization jobs from within Resque tasks in a way that sometimes confuses other auto-scaling gems.

+This plugin works with Resque version 1.9 and above.

 Installation:
 -------------